-There are already quite a few studies scientific studies have amply demonstrated the great anti-inflammatory and analgesic potential of CBD for the symptoms of menstruation and even menopause.
+There are already quite a few studies scientific studies have amply demonstrated the great anti-inflammatory and analgesic potential of CBD oil for menstruation symptoms.

 Three-quarters of women experience some form of pain during their sexual intercourse. menstrual cycle, and for 10%, the pain is disabling to the point of completely affecting her daily life.
 In medical terms, this sensation is known as "dysmenorrhoea" and can be life-threatening for any woman.
 The pain is the result of the natural contractions and inflammation of the uterus to get rid of unfertilised endometrial cells.

 CBD, or cannabidiol, is the second most common active ingredient in cannabis (marijuana).
-Although CBD is an essential component of medical cannabis, it is obtained directly from the hemp plant, a "cousin" of marijuana.
+While CBD is an essential component of medical cannabis.
+It is obtained directly from the hemp plant, a "cousin" of marijuana.
 CBD, one of the 106 molecular components of marijuana, does not cause a "high" on its own.
-According to a report by thea World Health OrganisationIn humans, CBD has no effects indicative of any potential for abuse or dependence.....
+According to a report by thea World Health OrganisationIn humans, CBD has no effects indicative of any potential for abuse or dependence.
 To date, there is no evidence of public health concerns associated with the use of pure CBD.